Ford F-150 Lightning Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for a Ford F-150 Lightning are $1,762 annually including full coverage.
-Comprehensive insurance costs an estimated $344 each year, collision costs $698, and liability costs around $520.
-Liability-only coverage costs as low as $592 a year, with high-risk coverage costing $3,832 or more.
+Average insurance rates for a Ford F-150 Lightning are $1,762 a year including full coverage.
+Comprehensive costs approximately $344, collision costs $698, and liability costs $520.
+A policy with just liability insurance costs as little as $592 a year, with coverage for high-risk drivers costing around $3,832.
 Teen drivers receive the highest rates at $6,638 a year or more.

 Average premium for full coverage: $1,762

-Prices are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and F-150 Lightning models.
+Estimates include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and for different F-150 Lightning trim levels.

 Price Range by Coverage and Risk

-For the average driver, prices range go from as cheap as $592 for just the minimum liability insurance to a high rate of $3,832 for a driver who requires high-risk insurance.
+For a 40-year-old driver, prices range go from the low end price of $592 for just the minimum liability insurance to a much higher rate of $3,832 for a driver that may need high-risk insurance.

 Price Range by Location

-Where you live can make a big difference on the price of auto insurance.
-More rural locations tend to have fewer comprehensive and collision claims than larger metro areas.
+Your location can have significant affects on car insurance prices.
+Rural locations tend to have lower incidents of comprehensive and collision claims than larger metro areas.

 Use the form below to get customized rates for your location.